juneyourtech/GM_YT_Flash/README.md

    * This userscript can be buggy.
    * It might conflict with the Flashblock extension, and/or those that are involved with YouTube, except YouTube Flash Player or a similar extension.
    * The Flash-based embed does not automatically advance from one playlist item to another.
 This is a known issue.
+   * Because the userscript creates an embed, some YouTube videos won't play, as those are restricted from playing within embeds by the channel or copyright owner.

    Do consider, that the code provided in this userscript was always meant as a stopgap measure.